 “The service itself is secure and it’s a push system,” McAfee said.
 “So that means I push money to you – and the age-old rules apply.
 Know who you’re sending money to and authenticate before you send it.”

 First Business Bank always advises clients to authenticate electronic payments before sending using a different mode of communication outside of how payment was requested.
-For instance, if your supplier emails you new bank information and an invoice, find their phone number on your original contract (not the email or invoice), and call them on the phone to verify the new bank information.
+For instance, if your supplier emails new bank information and an invoice, find their phone number on your original contract (not the email or invoice), and call them on the phone to verify the new bank information.
 This advice still holds for FedNow payments.

 How Business Leaders Can Prepare For FedNow